 North Wind also oversees a program for the Idaho Department of Environmental Quality, which tests private property for contamination.
 If the soil exceeds safe lead levels, contactors will scoop off the top foot of contaminated earth and replace it with clean soil at no cost to the homeowner or business.
 The contaminated waste is hauled to the repositories.
 More than 6,000 properties have already been remediated.

-In 2009, a settlement with the ASARCO mining and smelting company provided $436 million dollars for clean up in the Silver Valley.
-To handle the funds, the Coeur d’Alene Trust was established, and with the help of North Wind Construction, has created one of the most ambitious projects yet: the East Fork Ninemile Waste Consolidation Area.
+In 2009, a settlement with the ASARCO mining and smelting company provided $436 million dollars for clean-up in the Silver Valley.
+To handle the funds, the Coeur d’Alene Trust was established, and with the help of North Wind Construction Services, has created one of the most ambitious projects yet: the East Fork Ninemile Waste Consolidation Area.

 Just getting to the site near the headwaters of Ninemile Creek is a challenge.
 From the town of Wallace you head north, following old logging roads past soaring piles of tailings from long-defunct mining operations, you climb steep pitches with switchbacks that encourage you not to look down or contemplate the consequences of a wrong turn.
 Eventually, you reach a construction site larger than many of the small towns in the Silver Valley.